bourquejulien/devops-cs2024-team/README-EN.md

 ```

 > The image ``brqu/docker-az:latest`` is based on ``docker:24.0.5`` and also contains helm et AZ shell.
 By using Gitlab pipelines, you won't need to install these tools for each deployment, which will speed up your pipeline.

+> To login into the azure client from the pipeline, you will need to use the ``az login`` command with your username and password.

 ### 3. Access the Jungle (2 points)
 In this step, you must access the status page on the jungle prisoners' service.
 To do this, you must make an HTTP GET request to the following address from your service: